elliotpark410/Social-Network-API/README.md

 ## Learning Points

-* How to use Sequelize ORM
+* How to use Mongoose ODM

-* How to create handlebar templates

-* How to deploy on Heroku with MySQL
+* How to connect to MongoDB

-* How to create API routes and models
+* How to create NoSQL schemas and models

-* How to create sessions to capture cookies and user information
+* How to create REST API routes with Express

-* How to use MySQL Workbench and Insomnia for testing API routes
+* How to use Insomnia for testing API routes

 <br>